happylulu/shopifyapp/backend/SCHEMA_V2_GUIDE.md

 - **Flexible Schema**: JSON fields for custom business rules
 - **Performance Optimized**: Proper indexing for fast queries
 - **Migration Safe**: Comprehensive migration tools and validation

+## Table Relationships Overview

+The diagram below summarizes the primary relationships between the new tables:

+- **Shop ↔ CustomerLoyaltyProfile** – one-to-many.
+Deleting a `Shop` cascades to its customers.
+- **CustomerLoyaltyProfile ↔ PointTransaction** – one-to-many.
+Points history is
+  tied to each customer.
+- **CustomerLoyaltyProfile ↔ TierDefinition** – many-to-one via
+  `current_tier_id` with back-populated `customers` on the tier model.
+- **CustomerLoyaltyProfile ↔ CampaignParticipation** – one-to-many for tracking
+  campaign engagement.
+- **CustomerLoyaltyProfile ↔ ReferralLink** – one-to-many, allowing multiple
+  referral codes per customer.
+- **RewardDefinition ↔ RedemptionLog** – one-to-many.
+Reward redemptions are
+  recorded in `RedemptionLog`.
+- **TierDefinition ↔ CustomerTierHistory** – one-to-many to maintain a history of tier changes.

+These relationships enable powerful queries while maintaining data integrity through cascading deletes and constraints.